MicrosoftDocs/azure-docs/articles/ai-services/speech-service/personal-voice-how-to-use.md

 ## Integrate personal voice in your application

-You need to use speech synthesis markup language (SSML) to use personal voice in your application.
+You need to use [speech synthesis markup language (SSML)](./speech-synthesis-markup-voice.md#speaker-profile-id) to use personal voice in your application.
 SSML is an XML-based markup language that provides a standard way to mark up text for the generation of synthetic speech.
 SSML tags are used to control the pronunciation, volume, pitch, rate, and other attributes of the speech synthesis output.

-The `speakerProfileId` property is used to specify the [speaker profile ID](./personal-voice-create-voice.md) for the personal voice.
+The `speakerProfileId` property in SSML is used to specify the [speaker profile ID](./personal-voice-create-voice.md) for the personal voice.

 Here's example SSML in a request for text to speech with the voice name and the speaker profile ID.